 Missouri Hunger Atlas

-New in March 2022: A new web application for the Missouri Hunger Atlas now provides a way to search for specific data based on year (2013, 2016, and 2019) and county.
-Go to mohungeratlas.org to check out these new features and functions.
+A new web application for the Missouri Hunger Atlas now provides a way to search for specific data based on year, county, and indicator.
+Go to mohungeratlas.org to learn more.
+Key features and functions include:

 • County Tables for each county in Missouri (including the city of St. Louis) that measure rates of both food insecurity and program performance.